New hire checklist: A step-by-step guide to onboarding employees in Costa Rica [2024]

 Jun 14, 2023

+So, you’re hiring employees in Costa Rica.
 After a long search, you've found the perfect Costa Rican candidate for your open role, and it's time to offer them the job.
-First impressions matter.
 Your onboarding experience will be their first introduction to your global team's culture, and it's the perfect time to impress them.

 From the get-go, a seamless employee onboarding process will translate into your new team member having clarity on their team, role, and the company's goals.